 The Compensation Committee.
 Our compensation committee is currently composed of Directors Merriman, Renken, Michaelis and Sawyer.
 Our common stock is not currently listed on any national exchange, or quoted on any inter-dealer quotation service, that imposes independence requirements on our board of directors or any committee thereof.
-Our board of directors has evaluated the independence of the members of our compensation committee and determined that all of the members of our compensation committee qualify as "independent directors" within the meaning of NASDAQ Stock Market Marketplace Rule 4200(a)(15).
+Our board of directors has evaluated the independence of the members of our compensation committee qualify as "independent directors" within the meaning of NASDAQ Stock Market Marketplace Rule 4200(a)(15).